The Last Supper is a famous painting by Leonardo Da Vinci.

 It is a renowned mural painting created by Leonardo da Vinci between 1495 and 1498.
 It depicts the scene of Jesus Christ’s last meal with his disciples before his crucifixion, as described in the Christian Bible’s Gospel of John.

-To help preserve the painting’s delicate state, specific rules apply.
+Specific rules apply to help preserve the painting’s delicate state.
 Visitors have limited time slots, and they are asked to maintain silence and refrain from using flash photography or other activities that could damage the artwork.

 The artwork is renowned for several reasons: Leonardo da Vinci’s exceptional artistic skill, the emotional depth depicted in the disciples’ faces, the innovative technique he used (fresco-secco), and the iconic portrayal of the moment Jesus announces his betrayal.